Higgs couplings and new signals from Flavon-Higgs mixing effects within multi-scalar models: Higgs couplings within a 3+1 Higgs model

-Then, substituting $ \Phi^0_i = \frac{1}{\sqrt{2}} (v_i + \phi^0_i + i \chi^0_i)$, we can identify the mass terms and the yukawa and flavon interactions.
-We need to diagonalize the fermion mass matrices, by the usual bi-unitary rotations.
-Here we shall assume the Yukawa matrix is symmetric.
-Furthermore, we shall write here only the interaction lagrangian for the real components of the neutral Higgs fields:
+leads to identifying the mass terms and the Yukawa and flavon interactions.
+We need to diagonalize the fermion mass matrices, by the usual bi-unitary tranformations.
+Here we assume the Yukawa matrices are symmetric.
+Furthermore, we only write here the interaction Lagrangian for the real components of the neutral Higgs fields,

-The matrices $\tilde{Z}^f$ are written now in the mass-eigenstate basis, and in general are not diagonal, and thus they will induce FCNC mediated by the Higgs field.
-The capital letters for (Dirac) fermion fields are used to indicate the vector of mass eigenstates, i.e. $U_i=(u,c,t)$, $D_i=(d,s,b)$, $L_i=(e,\mu,\tau)$.
+The matrices $\tilde{Z}^f$ are written now in the mass-eigenstate basis, and in general are not diagonal, thus they will induce FCNC mediated by the SM-like Higgs field.
+The capital letters for (Dirac) fermion fields are used to indicate the vector of mass eigenstates, i.e. $U_i=(u,c,t)$, $D_i=(d,s,b)$, and $L_i=(e,\mu,\tau)$.